AGENT-KENNEDY/AGENT-KENNEDY/README.md

 @____Leon Kennedy___ ☆     he/him
     =ISTP-T=   ☀️   ____15 , multishipper + leon fictkin____

-  `“ You were fine knight, Don Quixote ”`
+  `“ You were a fine knight, Don Quixote ”`
 ___

 - ⚜️ Mainly on *`Ponytown (in RE/MCU areas or island)`*